-- (d) Requests for reasonable accommodations must be promptly considered.
-The time necessary to respond to a request depends on many factors, including: - (1) The nature of the accommodation under consideration; - (2) Whether it is necessary to obtain supporting information because the disability or the need for the accommodation is not obvious or known to the person considering the request; - (3) Whether the accommodation is needed on an urgent basis; and - (4) Whether it is necessary to engage in the interactive process to resolve the request. - (e) An undue delay by the person considering the request, for example, when there is a failure to act promptly on the need to acquire additional information pursuant to section 12178, may constitute a denial of a reasonable accommodation.
-Whether a request has been promptly considered is a case-by-case factual determination. - (f) A failure to reach an agreement on an accommodation request after a reasonable attempt to do so is in effect a decision not to grant the requested accommodation.
+(d) Requests for reasonable accommodations must be promptly considered.
+The time necessary to respond to a request depends on many factors, including:

+(1) The nature of the accommodation under consideration;

+(2) Whether it is necessary to obtain supporting information because the disability or the need for the accommodation is not obvious or known to the person considering the request;

+- (3) Whether the accommodation is needed on an urgent basis; and - (4) Whether it is necessary to engage in the interactive process to resolve the request.

+(e) An undue delay by the person considering the request, for example, when there is a failure to act promptly on the need to acquire additional information pursuant to section 12178 or when there is no response to the request in a reasonable time, may constitute a denial of a reasonable accommodation.
+Whether a request has been promptly considered is a case-by-case factual determination.

+(f) A failure to reach an agreement on an accommodation request after a reasonable attempt to do so is in effect a decision not to grant the requested accommodation.
 If the individual requesting the accommodation or their representative has, after a reasonable opportunity, unreasonably failed to provide legally relevant information that was requested consistent with the regulations, the person considering the request may find this failure to be grounds for determining that the accommodation could not be granted.

-However, if after the denial of the initial request, the individual with a disability or their representative makes a later request for the same or similar accommodation, the latter request must be considered pursuant to these regulations independently of the initial request.
+(g) However, iIf after thea denial of thean initial request for an accommodation, the individual with a disability or their representative makes a later request for the same or similar accommodation, the latter request must be considered pursuant to these regulations independently of the initial request.